osuosl/streamwebs/docs/source/usage.rst

 3. Recording Site Data
 ^^^^^^^^^^^^^^^^^^^^^^
-To start entering data, click "Record" from the central Sites page.
-You will be asked to select the school you're from, the site you visited, and the data sheet template that suits your needs.
+To start entering data, click "Add Data" from the central Sites page.
+You will be asked to select the school you're from, the class you're in, the site you visited, the date you visited the site, and the data sheet template that suits your needs.

 Resources
 ---------